Julie Chen Teases Her Return To ‘Big Brother’ For Season 21

 It looks like Julie Chen Moonves is headed back to the Big Brother house.
-The longtime CBS host, who unexpectedly stepped down from her co-host job on The Talk last fall amid her husband Les Moonves misconduct scandal, will be back for the 21st season of the summertime reality show.
+The longtime CBS host, who unexpectedly stepped down from her co-host job on The Talk last fall amid her husband Les Moonves’ misconduct scandal, will be back for the 21st season of the summertime reality show.
 Chen broke her social media hiatus to post a teaser for Big Brother 21, and now fans are already trying to figure out what this season’s theme will be.

 Julie Chen posted teasers to both her Twitter and Instagram accounts to ask fans if they’re ready for summer.
-The 10-second teaser promises that “Big Bro” will heat up your summer and that the group of strangers living under one roof and being watched 24/t will result in a #hotmess.
+The 10-second teaser promises that “Big Bro” will heat up your summer and that the group of strangers living under one roof and being watched 24/7 will result in a #hotmess.

 On her Instagram post, Chen also asked fans to post their favorite summertime emojis.
 Based on those few clues, it sounds like Big Brother could have a social media theme, although last summer’s milestone 20th season featured a twist that gave “top trending” houseguests a Power App.